This is the ultimate guide to the humble motorcycle regulator rectifier.

 Vsense is an electronic switch wire.
 Removing voltage disconnects the battery from the internal circuitry.
 Therefore, there is no current leakage if the rectifier becomes damaged.

-Although the internal electronics and overall build quality of motorcycle regulator rectifiers vary between manufacturers.
-When sourcing a new regulator rectifier, it’s important to consider evaluating the following before diving straight in.
+Therefore, when sourcing a new regulator rectifier, it’s important to consider evaluating the following before diving straight in: